mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 ### "Always-On" Transport-level Authentication and Encryption {#alwas-on}

-Although application-level mechanisms to encrypt RTP payloads have existed since the introduction of Secure Real-time Transport Protocol (SRTP) {{?RFC3711}}, the additional encryption of RTP header fields and contributing sources has only been defined recently (in Cryptex {{?RFC9335}}), and both SRTP and Cryptex are optional capabilities for RTP.
+Although application-level mechanisms to encrypt RTP payloads have existed since the introduction of the Secure Real-time Transport Protocol (SRTP) {{?RFC3711}}, the additional encryption of RTP header fields and contributing sources has only been defined recently (in Cryptex {{?RFC9335}}), and both SRTP and Cryptex are optional capabilities for RTP.

 This is in sharp contrast to "always-on" transport-level encryption in the QUIC protocol, using Transport Layer Security (TLS 1.3) as described in {{?RFC9001}}.
 QUIC implementations always authenticate the entirety of each packet, and encrypt as much of each packet as is practical, even switching from "long headers", which expose the QUIC header fields needed to establish a connection, to "short headers", which only expose the absolute minimum QUIC header fields needed to identify an existing connection to the receiver, so that the QUIC payload is presented to the correct QUIC application {{?RFC8999}}.

-### "Always-On" Internet-Safe Congestion Avoidance
+### "Always-On" Internet-Safe Congestion Control

-When RTP is carried directly over UDP, as is commonly done, the underlying UDP protocol provides path multiplexing using UDP ports, but no transport services beyond path multiplexing are provided to the application.
-All congestion avoidance behavior is up to the RTP application itself, and if anything goes wrong with the application and this condition results in an RTP sender failing to recognize that it is contributing to path congestion, the "worst case" response is to invoke RTP "circuit breaker" procedures {{?RFC8083}}.
+When RTP is carried directly over UDP, as is commonly done, the underlying UDP protocol provides multiplexing using UDP ports, but no transport services beyond multiplexing are provided to the application.
+All congestion control behavior is up to the RTP application itself, and if anything goes wrong with the application and this condition results in an RTP sender failing to recognize that it is contributing to path congestion, the "worst case" response is to invoke the RTP "circuit breaker" procedures {{?RFC8083}}.
 These procedures result in "ceasing transmission", as described in {{Section 4.5 of ?RFC8083}}.
 Because RTCP-based circuit breakers only detect long-lived congestion, a response based on these mechanisms will not happen quickly.

 In contrast, when RTP is carried over QUIC, QUIC implementations maintain their own estimates of key transport parameters needed to detect and respond to possible congestion, and these estimates are independent of any measurements RTP senders and receivers are maintaining.
-The result is that even if an RTP sender attempts to "send" in the presence of persistent path congestion, QUIC congestion avoidance procedures (for example, the procedures defined in {{?RFC9002}}) will cause the RTP packets to be buffered while QUIC responds to detected packet loss.
+The result is that even if an RTP sender attempts to "send" in the presence of persistent path congestion, QUIC congestion control procedures (for example, the procedures defined in {{?RFC9002}}) will cause the RTP packets to be buffered while QUIC responds to detected packet loss.
 This happens without RTP senders taking any action, but the RTP sender has no control over this QUIC mechanism.

 Moreover, when a single QUIC connection is used to multiplex both RTP and non-RTP packets as described in {{single-path}}, the shared QUIC connection will still be Internet-safe, with no coordination required.

 While QUIC's response to congestion ensures that RoQ will be "Internet-safe", from the network's perspective, it is helpful to remember that a QUIC sender responds to detected congestion by delaying packets that are already available to send, to give the path to the QUIC receiver time to recover from congestion.

 * If the QUIC connection encapsulates RTP, this means that some RTP packets will be delayed, arriving at the receiver later than a consumer of the RTP flow might prefer.
 * If the QUIC connection also encapsulates RTCP, this means that these RTCP messages will also be delayed, and will not be sent in a timely manner.
-This delay can interfere with a sender's ability to stabilize rate control and achieve audio/video synchronization.
+This delay will impact RTT measurements using RTCP and can interfere with a sender's ability to stabilize rate control and achieve audio/video synchronization.

 In summary,

 * Timely RTP stream-level rate adaptation will give a better user experience by minimizing endpoint queuing delays and packet loss, but
-* in the presence of packet loss, QUIC connection-level congestion control will respond more quickly to the end of congestion than RTP "circuit breakers".
+* in the presence of packet loss, QUIC connection-level congestion control will respond more quickly and possibly more smoothly to the end of congestion than RTP "circuit breakers".

 ### RTP Rate Adaptation Based on QUIC Feedback {#ra-quic-feedback}